OpenNebula/docs/source/administration/virtualization/vcenterg.rst

 The VMware vCenter drivers enable OpenNebula to access one or more vCenter servers that manages one or more ESX Clusters.
 Each ESX Cluster is presented in OpenNebula as an aggregated hypervisor, i.e. as an OpenNebula host.
 Note that OpenNebula scheduling decisions are therefore made at ESX Cluster level, vCenter then uses the DRS component to select the actual ESX host and Datastore to deploy the Virtual Machine.

 As the figure shows, OpenNebula components see two hosts where each represents a cluster in a vCenter.
-You can further group these hosts into OpenNebula clusters to build complex resource providers for your user groups and virtual data centers in OpenNebula.
+You can further group these hosts into OpenNebula clusters to build complex virtual data centers for your user groups in OpenNebula.

 .. note:: Together with the ESX Cluster hosts you can add other hypervisor types or even hybrid cloud instances like Microsoft Azure or Amazon EC2.